Interior Crittall Windows: What Are Your Options?

 Adding interior windows to your property is a great way of not only recreating the space, but also a great practical way of bringing more light into cramped and shady areas.
 Crittall windows are trending all over the shop, originally appearing in the 1800s and popular during the art deco period, they bring a bit of old fashioned charm whilst at the same time adding a modern and slick feel to a space.

-We have recently been working on a design for a flat in and ex post-office building, that has beautiful original full length crittall windows and a staggering ceiling height of just under 4 meters.
+We are looking back on a design for a flat we worked on in and ex post-office building, it had these beautiful original full length crittall windows and a staggering ceiling height of just under 4 meters.
 We wanted to preserve the historical character of the flat with a simplistic, monochromatic scheme that focuses on the quality and silhouettes of the products and existing features of the property.

 The flat has a charming mezzanine level, perfect for those snuggly, movie nights and lazy Sundays, which is currently separated from the rest of the room with a wooden banister.
 Although this banister does let through light, the mezzanine is still quite dark and doesn’t quite reflect the industrial style that our client desired.
-By removing the banister and adding crittall style glass panels, we will be able to integrate the scheme into the structure of the building.
-It also means that that area will be better sound insulated, which would be great for movies and using it as an extra space for guests to stay.
+By removing the banister and adding crittall style glass panels, we were able to integrate the scheme into the structure of the building.
+It also means that that area was better sound insulated, which is great for movies and using it as an extra space for guests to stay.

 Authentic crittall windows can be rather expensive, around £1,500 per m2, however, there are a few options that have a similar effect and can help keep the costs down.